Fred Goodwin (footballer): Career

 Goodwin joined First Division club Burnley in November 1906.
 His sole appearance was the only match of the 1906–07 season that regular outside left Albert Smith missed.
-Between 1906 and 1911, Goodwin played in non-league football for Leek, Congleton Town and Macclesfield.
+Between 1906 and 1911, Goodwin played in non-League football for Leek, Congleton Town and Macclesfield.
 In May 1911, he was transferred to Southern League First Division club Brighton & Hove Albion.
 During a match versus Luton Town in April 1912, Goodwin was involved in an incident which led to the death of Luton's Sam Wightman.
 A late tackle caught Wightman in the stomach and following a rupture to his small intestine, he died from peritonitis and shock.
 Goodwin was exonerated from all blame following the coroner's recommendation, who stated "that the kick was done purely accidentally".
 Goodwin later played for West Ham United and Exeter City.
-During Exeter's 1914 tour of South America, Goodwin was involved in every single match, which included the Brazilian national team's first ever fixture.
+During Exeter City's 1914 tour of South America, Goodwin was involved in every single match, which included the Brazilian national team's first ever fixture.